NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 or list of MinMaxInt dicts): Step number to start dropping the bisecting wall with doors.
 If None or less than 1, the wall will start in position.
 Default: None
+- `wall_height` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): The height for the wall.
+The height for the center door will be -2 to account for being on top of the platform.
 - `wall_material` (string, or list of strings): The material or material type for the wall.